kamil-solski/Food101_MLOps-Lvl_1/README.md

   - Canary deployment and rollback strategies
 BONUS: custom created real-time monitoring dashboard

-# End-to-End ML pipeline/AI System/ with MLE and MLOps Principles (Food-101)
+# End-to-End ML pipeline/AI System/ with MLE and MLOps Principles (Food-101) - Level 1
 ⚠️ This project is a work in progress.
 Tutorials and features are under active development.
 Stay tuned for updates and join me on my journey through Machine Learning Engineering!

 This projects provides full ML pipeline (with MLOps principles) for food computer vision food classification, implemented to website.
 For tutorial purpose we will use two methods of deployment FastAPI and CI/CD to handle copying artifacts (onnx model), build docker image and run tests.